 And so you wake, another day closer to death, your head stuffed like a pillow, your eyes pink and matte, your lips dry and stuck.
 Smell the air; smell your sour breath.
-These are those perfect, quiet seconds before the pain hits: before the bright light blares through the curtains, before the quiet ringing pain jolts through your skull, before you wake up and turn over and find yourself next to a scattered kebab.
+These are those perfect, quiet seconds before the pain hits: before the bright light blares through the curtains, before the quiet ringing pain jolts through your skull, before you wake up and turn over and find yourself next to a half-eaten slice of pepperoni.
 This is peace time.
 This won't last long.
 You are hungover.

-This is you, tomorrow, or the next day, or Saturday, after that thing – you know, Rob's thing, that pub thing he's doing?
-You're not really up for it but he says it's going to be a big one – and this will be every Saturday like it until you hit middle-age and decide drinking isn't worth it any more, and stuff like "intricately prepared cups of herbal tea" and "watching Grand Designs" are better instead, a slow form of self-death, a quiet sigh of giving up.
+This is you, tomorrow, or the next day, or Sunday, after that thing—you know, Rob's thing, that thing he's doing at the bar?
+You're not really up for it but he says it's going to be a big one—and this will be every Sunday like it until you hit middle-age and decide drinking isn't worth it any more, and stuff like "intricately prepared cups of herbal tea" and "watching Grand Designs" are better instead, a slow form of self-death, a quiet sigh of giving up.

 But until then: tequila?
-Haha, yes please mate: four.
+Yes, please.
 Brandy?
 Don't even like it pal but I'll gulp it down.
 What's that you say: eight more lagers, drunk in rapid succession before having a sort of blurry-eyed fight with a bouncer, swinging both weak fists but failing entirely to connect, the bouncer taking such pity on me that instead of fracturing my skull he calls me a taxi?
 Don't mind if I do!
-And then you wake up the next day, rigid and agonised, a physical embodiment of regret.
+And then you wake up the next day, rigid and agonized, a physical embodiment of regret.

 We are all monsters scrapping against our own skin.
 We are all terrible people imprisoned by societal norms.
 We are all secretly Hydes, disguised by Jekylls.
-Memories of the night before are truly the most uncomfortable reality that there is: that these drunk people are ourselves, unbidden from our normal person prison, left to run wild, to snog and vomit with abandon, to call three consecutive taxi drivers a "cunt".
+Memories of the night before are truly the most uncomfortable reality that there is: that these drunk people are ourselves, untethered from our normal person prison, left to run wild, to fight and vomit with abandon, to call three consecutive taxi drivers an asshole.
 The truth of drunk flashbacks is just that: they are us, and we are them, and no matter how hard you deny it, we are all, secretly, just base and filthy little animals who like shouting and fucking.
 Anyway: that's all very real for a hangover, so just close your eyes, don't check your sent texts folder, and try to forget it.